splunk/kafka-connect-splunk/README.md

     See the [the Confluent doucumentation](https://docs.confluent.io/current/connect/managing.html#common-rest-examples) for additional REST examples.

-#Quick start from uber-jar
+## Quick start(Deploy uber-jar)
 1. [Start](https://kafka.apache.org/quickstart) your Kafka Cluster and confirm it is running.

 2. Navigate to Splunk Base and download the latest version of [Splunk Kafka Connect](https://splunkbase.splunk.com/app/3862/)

-3. Copy downloaded file into the directory that contains your other connectors or create a folder to house them. ex. \opt\connectors\splunk-kafka-connect
+3. Copy downloaded file into the directory that contains your other connectors or create a folder to store them in. (ex. `\opt\connectors\splunk-kafka-connect`)

 3. Create a properties file called `splunk-kafka-connect.properties.` File should be created in directory `\kafka\config\`.
     Copy the following contents into the file and modify the <BOOTSTRAP_SERVERS> to point to one of your kafka brokers (ex. `localhost:9092`): and modify <PLUGIN_PATH> to point to the top level directory of where you are storing your connectors. (ex. `\opt\connectors`)

-    *note* - If running Kafka Version 0.10.x - PLUGIN_PATH is not a valid configuration property.
-To make the connector visible to kafka connect the connectors folder must be added to the classpath. (ex. export `CLASSPATH=\opt\connectors\*`)
+    > Note: - If running Kafka Version 0.10.x - PLUGIN_PATH is not a valid configuration property.
+To make the connector visible to
+    Kafka Connect the connectors folder must be added to the classpath. (ex. export `CLASSPATH=\opt\connectors\*`)

 ```